 What causes endometriosis?

-What we know so far is that it's a complex disease that can show up in many different ways and different parts of the body.
+What we know so far is that it's a complex disease that can show up in many different ways and in different parts of the body.
 Interestingly, not all lesions are the same and they can behave differently in different individuals.
 Did you know that it can even occur in fetuses, adolescents, and people after menopause and hysterectomy?
-Shockingly, it has even been found in males!
+Shockingly, it's even been found in males!
 So, you can imagine how complicated and mysterious it can be.

 The cause of endometriosis is not yet fully understood, but it's believed to be a combination of various factors from genetics to the immune system.
 There are several theories out there, and experts are still trying to figure out the exact cause.
 So, what are some of the theories?